-I rarely even use the term “ADHD Adult” (or partner spouse).
+I rarely even use the term “ADHD Adult” (or ADHD partner or spouse).
 But to be concise, I am using it here.
 Thank you for understanding my intent.

 Please understand: Being “high conflict” is not a universal challenge with ADHD.
 But it is a common enough sub-type to be worth talking about.
 Moreover, Adult ADHD is the focus of this blog.

 People with ADHD are not clones.
 They are individuals, with individual experiences of this highly variable syndrome.
 Some are more likely to be bullied than to bully.
 ADHD also has common co-existing conditions that can exacerbate dysregulation, empathy deficits, and Executive Function challenges.

 How their partners respond to these ADHD-challenged behaviors might not make a decisively positive difference but it can worsen a bad situation.

 Without Strategy, Things Can Go From Bad to Worse